 According to PADI (Professional Association for Diving Instructors) only 35% of certified divers are women.
-After receiving my PADI Open Water Certification with ScubaTony in Cozumel, Mexico I want to see more women scuba divers.
+After receiving my PADI Open Water Certification with ScubaTony in Cozumel, Mexico I want to see more women scuba diving.
 I’ve put together this list of 9 reasons why every woman needs to get her PADI Open Water scuba diving certification.
 When you’re finished reading and you’re still not sure, drop me an e-mail and let’s chat.
 I believe in you!

 See the world from a new perspective